Chery Fulwin T11

-The Chery Fulwin T11 (奇瑞风云T11 (Qíruì Fēngyún T11)) is a range extender full-size SUV to be manufactured by Chery under the Fulwin brand.
-Sales are set to commence in the second half of 2025.
+The Chery Fulwin T11 (奇瑞风云T11 (Qíruì Fēngyún T11)) is a range extender full-size SUV manufactured by Chery under the Fulwin brand.
+Sales started in the second half of 2025.

 Overview

-Concept model (2023)
+Concept model

 The T11 was first showed off as a concept at the 2023 Guangzhou Auto Show on September 24, 2023.
 It was presented as the first model of the Fulwin sub-brand.
 The B, C, and D-pillars were all blacked out, with the blacked out D-pillar not making it into the production version.
 Short horizontal LED strips on each side were also on the concept's front grille and also didn't make it into the production version.

 Production model

 The T11 is a full-size range extended SUV and is the 2nd vehicle under the Fulwin brand.
 It uses a front-engine, dual-motor, all-wheel-drive layout.
 The production model was first presented at the 2024 Chengdu Auto Show.
 The T11's pre-sale deposits opened on August 12, 2025.
 Pre-sales officially began on October 13, 2025.